SteeltoeOSS/Documentation/README.md

 ## Overview

-This is the home of Steeltoe website, documentation and blog articles.
+This is the home of the [Steeltoe website](https://steeltoe.io/), which hosts documentation and blog articles.

-[Steeltoe.io](src/Steeltoe.io/) is built with [ASP.NET Core Blazor](https://learn.microsoft.com/aspnet/core/blazor/) and [DocFX](https://dotnet.github.io/docfx).
-DocFX is used to generate API documentation from triple-slash comments in Steeltoe and convert Markdown documents to HTML.
+The website is built with [ASP.NET Core Blazor](https://learn.microsoft.com/aspnet/core/blazor/) and [docfx](https://dotnet.github.io/docfx). docfx generates API documentation from triple-slash comments in Steeltoe source code and converts [Markdown](https://dotnet.github.io/docfx/docs/markdown.html) documents to HTML.

 ## Building and running the site

-To run the website, use [Steeltoe.io.sln](src/Steeltoe.io.sln) and your preferred IDE, or your preferred shell with the equivalent of these commands:
+To run the website, open [Steeltoe.io.sln](src/Steeltoe.io.sln) in your preferred IDE, or use the command-line:

 ```shell
 cd src\Steeltoe.io\